Auburn Arts & Events

-AAE’s mission statement is: Auburn Arts and Events is dedicated to enriching lives through its mission to “Advance, Advocate and Enjoy the Arts” in Auburn and our surrounding communities.
+AAE’s Mission is one dedicated to enriching lives and to “Advance, Advocate and Enjoy the Arts” in Auburn and our surrounding communities.

 Summer Sounds Concert Series

 A free family-friendly outdoor experience throughout the summer brings a fabulous lineup of top-notch bands for community enjoyment and entertainment.
 Concerts take place in the beautiful, national historic Legion Memorial Park.

 Auburn Strokes Paint Out

 Auburn’s first annual Plein Air Paint Out event is to foster and support Auburn as an “arts community” by providing art demonstrations and plein air painting events which attract artists and visitors from the community and region.

 What is plein air?
 The French term plein air means out of doors and refers to the practice of painting outdoors, on location, in an effort to capture the light of the subject.”
 This technique of painting outdoors helped impressionists better depict the beautiful effects of light and emphasizes the vibrancy of colors.